dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/cloud-seats-and-users.md

 <Lightbox src="/img/docs/dbt-cloud/access-control/license-manual.png" width="55%" title="Manually assigning licenses"/>

-### Mapped configuration
+### Mapped configuration <Lifecycle status="enterprise"/>

-**Note:** This feature is only available on the Enterprise plan.

-If your account is connected to an Identity Provider (IdP) for [Single Sign On](/docs/cloud/manage-access/sso-overview), you can automatically map IdP user groups to specific license types in dbt Cloud.
-To configure license mappings, navigate to the Account Settings &gt; Team &gt; License Mappings page.
+If your account is connected to an Identity Provider (IdP) for [Single Sign On](/docs/cloud/manage-access/sso-overview), you can automatically map IdP user groups to specific groups in dbt Cloud and assign license types to those groups.
+To configure license mappings, navigate to the **Account Settings** > **Groups & Licenses** > **License Mappings** page.
 From here, you can create or edit SSO mappings for both Read-Only and Developer license types.

 By default, all new members of a dbt Cloud account will be assigned a Developer license.
 To assign Read-Only licenses to certain groups of users, create a new